Access requests

 Request flows users actually complete.

-A clean end-user dashboard.
-Custom intake forms per Resource.
+Custom intake Forms per Resource.
 Approval routing with context, including Function-backed policy decisions.
-Sequenced approval chains.
-Manager fallback.
+Staged chains with multi-approver quorum — ALL, ANY, or N-of-M. Manager fallback.
 Reassignment.
 Cancellation.
+A clean end-user dashboard to track and approve.
 Every step evidenced.

 Lifecycle